uva-cs/cs4102-f21/courselogistics/quiz1-topics.md

 How the Quiz Will Be Given and Other Rules
 ----------------------------------------------
-See [this document](https://docs.google.com/document/d/1EForD2P6JuUZdGUC_p5FOQI_JyZx1nXaKAsHZCtw2TU/edit?usp=sharing) for info about how the quiz will be given, what the rules are, etc.
+*Important!* Read [this document](https://docs.google.com/document/d/1EForD2P6JuUZdGUC_p5FOQI_JyZx1nXaKAsHZCtw2TU/edit?usp=sharing) for info about how the quiz will be given, what the rules are, etc.

 Honor Policy for this Quiz